carueda/tscfg/readme.md

 The tool supports all types handled by Typesafe Config (string, int, long, double, boolean, duration, size-in-bytes, list) and has good test coverage.
-Possible improvements include a more standard command line interface and perhaps a revision of the syntax for types.
+Possible improvements include a more standard command line interface, a proper tscfg library, and perhaps a revision of the syntax for types.
 Feel free to fork, enter issues/reactions, submit PRs, etc.